 - Class A: The worst of all the charges, a class A felony can lead to a sentence of life in prison, a fine for $50000 or less, or a combination of the two.

-Domestic violence charges in Seattle also include an additional fine of $100 or less, thanks to RCW 10.99.080, which is put towards a fund for survivors of domestic violence.
+Domestic violence criminal charges in Seattle also include an additional fine of $100 or less, thanks to RCW 10.99.080, which is put towards a fund for survivors of domestic violence.

 The type of domestic violence crime you are charged with will determine what the maximum prison time and fine that you will pay can be.
-However, there is a lot of variation from case to case because of the details of the crime itself, such as where it happened and if there was a history of similar behavior in the past.
+However, there is a lot of variation from case to case because of the details of the crime itself, such as where it happened and if there was a criminal history of similar behavior in the past.

-Domestic violence as a crime requires a mandatory arrest of the individual causing the violence if the initial arrest is made within four hours of the offense.
+Domestic violence as a crime requires a mandatory arrest of the individual causing the violence if the initial arrest is made within four hours of the domestic violence offense.
 In cases where assault is involved, only the perpetrator will be arrested.
 In most cases the assailant will be held in jail until the following day wherein they will be put before a judge where charges will be leveled.

-Once arrested, a no contact order will be put in place to prevent the charged from contacting the victim.
+Once arrested, a no contact order will be put in place to prevent the person charged from contacting the alleged victim.
 This is done in order to help protect the victim from further violence.
 If the no contact order is broken, there is a mandatory arrest law in place and so there would be a second arrest.

 If the assailant attempted to prevent the victim from calling the police for help, getting medical assistance for their injuries or making a report of any kind to law enforcement then there will be an additional gross misdemeanor crime of interfering with reporting domestic violence applied.

-When it comes to sentencing, the judge will make their final decision on the consequences of the domestic violence charge based on factors such as the level of coercion the victim caused, whether a child was present, if there was a pattern of abuse in the defendant’s history and both the personal and criminal history of the defendant.
+When it comes to sentencing, the judge will make their final decision on the consequences of the domestic violence charge based on factors such as the level of coercion the victim caused, whether a child was present, if there was evidence of a pattern of abuse in the defendant’s history and both the personal and criminal history of the defendant.
 These will all be important in determining how severe the consequences of the domestic violence charge are, though they cannot be more severe than the maximum sentences for each of the categories of domestic violence charged discussed above.

 What Should I Do If I’m Arrested for Domestic Violence?

 If you have been arrested for domestic violence then it is important that you take a few steps.
 First, make sure that you do not break the no contact order.
 Doing so will only make defending yourself that much more difficult.
-Next, gather all the information that you can about your case and reach out to an experienced attorney.
+Next, gather all the information that you can about your case and reach out to an experienced domestic violence attorney.